-Permit Year Description of Progress Changes 1 The Town updated its electronic infrastructure map based None on outfall and ditch inspections during Permit Year 1.
+Permit Year Description of Progress Changes 1 The Town updated its electronic infrastructure map based on outfall and ditch inspections during Permit Year 1.
 The Town has 230 catch basins, 41 outfalls, 38 drain manholes, 47,680 lineal feet of pipes, and 60,750 lineal feet of ditches in the Urbanized Area.
 The Town has also mapped 53 additional catch basins and pipes associated with the school district, and 46 catch basins associated with State DOT Roads (Main Street, Tuttle Road).
-2 An intern was hired to do a thorough cross check of the None storm drain system.
+None 2 An intern was hired to do a thorough cross check of the storm drain system.
 As a result, the Town now has the following infrastructure: 51 outfalls, 291 catch basins, 47 drain manholes, 399 culverts, 50,700 feet of storm drain pipe, and 86,000 feet of ditches.
-3 4 5
+None 3 During Permit Year 3, a public works employee physically crossed checked the outfalls in the MS4.
+In addition during the Maine DEP Audit on May 25, one outfall was identified to be private (not MS4), and several ditch outfalls were identified that were not previously in the system.
+As a result, in the MS4 area, the Town's active infrastructure is as follows: 56 piped outfalls, 26 ditch outfalls, 318 catch basins, 47 drain manholes, 382 culverts, 77,800 feet of storm drain pipe, and 86,200 feet of ditches.
+4 5